andrejcarlo/mpc_drone/README.md

-# A Linear Model Predictive Control Approach for Trajectory Tracking of Quadrotors
+# A Model Predictive Control Approach for Trajectory Tracking of Quadrotors

 This repo contains the code to simulate an MPC controller for a quadrotor.
 Offset-free MPC alongside with disturbance is implemented.
 Terminal set and terminal cost scaling have been developed to ensure lyapunov stability and recursive feasibility.